Cavers-Chen/VIEW_ORIGIN/README.md

+I put the original code into my private repo, so if you want to join me, just contact with me in the ISSUES PART.

 # VIEW_ORIGIN
 ## Introduction
 Hey!
 This is my CG project and I want to make a tiny engine, which contains abilities to render a scene and simulate some specific physical movements.